Herocku2/Herocku2/README.md

 # 👋 Hi!
 I'm Giovanny Cubillos

 ## 🚀 About Me
 I am a blockchain architect and developer with expertise in Web3, smart contracts, and asset tokenization.
-Currently, I am building my own PoA blockchain, **CrestChain**, integrating features from Ethereum, Solana, and Monero to enhance scalability and privacy.
+Currently, I am building my own PoA blockchain and MEMEChain, **CrestChain**, integrating features from Ethereum, Solana, and Monero to enhance scalability and privacy.
 I also specialize in real estate tokenization platforms and decentralized applications (dApps).

 ## 🛠️ Technologies & Tools